rlberry-py/rlberry/docs/other/using_stable_baselines.rst

 .. code-block:: python

-    import gym
+    from rlberry.envs import gym_make
     from stable_baselines3 import A2C as A2CStableBaselines
-    from rlberry.agents import Agent
+    from rlberry.agents import AgentWithSimplePolicy

-    class A2CAgent(Agent):
+    class A2CAgent(AgentWithSimplePolicy):
-        """
-        Wraps stable_baselines3's A2C into an rlberry Agent.
-        """

         name = 'A2C'